 Total Recall (2012) (12)

 This is the remake of the 1990 film itself very loosely based on the Philip Dick story 'We Can Remember It For You Wholesale'.
 Factory worker, Douglas Quaid, begins to suspect that he is a spy after visiting Rekall - a company that provides its clients with implanted fake memories of a life they would like to have led - goes wrong and he finds himself on the run.
 This is slightly (just slightly) closer to the original story.
-The effects are better than the 1990 film, but it adds little new – See the trailer here.
+The effects are better than the 1990 film, but it adds little new: you may get the feeling you've seen it before. – See the trailer here.

 Womb (16 [German certificate])